exercism/python/docs/TDD.md

 ```

-Following is an example of refactoring, and then debugging:
+The following is an example of refactoring, and then debugging:

 ```python